bogdiusf/bogdiusf/README.md

 - 🤔 On a journey to perfecting my Frontend developer skills with React and JS
 - 📫 How to reach me: bogdiusf@gmail.com.
 - 😄 Coding, music and sports bring me joy
-- ⚡ Fun fact: I used to be a professional bodybuilder, and in my spare time, I used to help others achieve their goals

 ### Top Technologies